 Synopsis.-Spalding Nelson is occupying the apartments of his great-uncle, Rufus Gaston.
-The Gastons, leaving on a trip, tell him about mysterious noises and "whispers" that have scared them.
+The Gastons, leaving on a trip, tell him that they have a secret "passage" that have scared them.
 He becomes acquainted with Barbara Bradford, who lives in the same big building.
-He instinctively dislikes and distrusts the superintendent, Wick.
-The mysteries in his apartments begin with the disappearance of the Gaston pearls from the wall safe.
+He instinctively dislikes and distrusts the superintendent, Mr. Wick.
+The mysterious disappearance of the Gaston pearls from the wall safe.
 He decides not to call in the police, but to do his own investigating.
 It is soon evident that someone has access to his rooms.
 Becoming friendly with Barbara, he learns that her apartments are equally mysterious.
-She tells him that several years before her sister, Claire, who lives with her, had made a hasty marriage with an adventurer, from whom she was soon parted, and the marriage had been annulled.
-Claire is engaged to be married and someone has stolen documents concerning the affair from the Bradford apartment and is attempting to blackmail the Bradfords.
+She tells him that several years before her sister Claire, who lives with her, had a run-away marriage with an adventurer, from whom she was soon parted, and the adventurer had been arrested and is engaged to be married and someone has stolen documents concerning the affair from the Bradford apartment and is attempting to blackmail the Bradfords.
 Nelson takes Miss Kelly, the telephone girl, to dinner with the idea of pumping her.
-Gorman, a hotel detective, recognizes her as the wife of Lefty Moore, a noted burglar.
+Gorman, a local detective, recognizes her as the wife of Lefty Moore, a noted burglar.
 Nelson tells his story to Gorman.